Consumer Medicine Information (CMI)

 Zumenon is available in boxes of 56 tablets.

-Each Zumenon tablet contains 2 mg of oestradiol anhydrous as the active ingredient:
+Each Zumenon tablet contains 2 mg of estradiol (as hemihydrate) as the active ingredient:

 colloidal anhydrous silica